 The above-mentioned titles are neither manga-based nor original anime creations but are based on light novels which were further developed into other media forms, such as manga and anime.
-Moreover, the number of episodes of both series are just above 20 (except for The Second Raid, with 13 and Kyoukai no Kanata with 12).
+Moreover, the number of episodes of both series is just above 20 (except for The Second Raid, with 13, and Kyoukai no Kanata with 12).
 The original Scrapped Princess light novel ran from 1999 to 2005 but the anime adaptation was aired in 2003 with 24 episodes.
 You might have noticed that two of the above-listed titles are Shoji Gatoh creations, namely the Full Metal Panic series (TSR included) and Amagi Brilliant Park.

-Another reason why I grouped these titles together is because the creators of the above-mentioned works were able to balance the action and romance within the story—something that rarely, rarely happens in the previous categories I mentioned.
+Another reason why I grouped these titles together is that the creators of the above-mentioned works were able to balance the action and romance within the story—something that rarely, rarely happens in the previous categories I mentioned.

 I would also like to emphasize that I am only recommending Sword Art Online's first season.
 Season 2 was.. oh well.

 The best Josei I've seen are: